apostrophecms/apostrophe-headless/README.md

 > All of the documentation below discusses the `products` example above.
 Of course you may also configure the `restApi` option for other modules that extend pieces.

+## Workflow support

+When used in the presence of the `apostrophe-workflow`, this module currently only supports GET requests.
+When making GET requests, you must specify the locale name of interest using the `_workflowLocale` query parameter, otherwise you will get results for the default locale only.

+Note that this is not an issue if the document type in question is excluded from workflow via `excludeTypes`.

 ## Retrieving all the products

 Now your app can access: